 You can also download my free list of 150+ blog niche ideas for more inspiration.

 2. Define your target audience and how you can help them.

-The key to starting a profitable blog is by writing helpful content that solves a problem for your readers.
+The key to starting a profitable blog is by writing helpful content that solves a problem for your particular audience.

 In order to accomplish this, you will first need to define who your target audience is.
-Let’s expand on one of my examples from above: starting a blog that focuses on helping new moms get fit.
+Let’s expand on one of my examples from above related to choosing your niche: starting a blog that focuses on helping new moms get fit.

 Obviously, your target readers for this blog are new moms.
 But you will want to go further than that.
 You could define your target audience as busy and overworked new moms who need easy, practical tips on getting fit.

 Now think about what kind of content you can create to help your audience.
 Going with the same example, you might write about easy at-home workouts, simple and healthy recipes, and time-saving tips for new moms.

 If I were you I would get out a piece of paper and write this information down!
 It will help guide you as you start your blog so can make sure your content is helpful, valuable, and aligned with your target audience.